denull/ton-gamble/README.md

    This game does not allow adding money to your initial bid.
 * Error **53**. *Game is archived*.
    This game is already finished and now archived, nobody can join it.

+For internal messages, instead of throwing errors, the error code is returned as a 32-bit number in the body of the response, after 32-bit *op* (=`0xfffffffe`), 64-bit *query_id*, and 32-bit original *op*.

 # Fift words conventions